resbaz/nectar-cloud-lessons/Lessons/Lesson_III/Lesson_III.md

 ## Help!

-Again, something dread full has gone wrong!
+Again, something has gone wrong!
 You should be met with the message:

 ```bash
 E: Could not open lock file /var/lib/apt/lists/lock - open (13: Permission denied)